Kirillism/handy-stuff/README.md

-# handy-stuff
+# 🧰 My handy toolkit of things

-Collection of scripts, knowledge, ... that might come in handy.
+This repository contains different small scripts or programs that help me, and maybe you, in some way.